Home » Income-Driven Repayment

 How likely is the worst case SAVE scenario?

-This worst-case scenario is less likely than the scenario of SAVE getting repealed and the old pre-pandemic plans coming back.
+Unfortunately for borrowers, the worst-case scenario is quite likely with President Trump's victory in the 2024 election.
+There's still a chance of SAVE getting repealed and the old pre-pandemic plans coming back occurs instead.

 You can use our IBR calculator to see your payment depending on what taxable income you use.
-You need that IBR payment to be lower than the Standard 10-year plan to qualify for IBR.
+To qualify for IBR, you need that IBR payment to be lower than the Standard 10-year plan.

 If you haven’t already, you can get a student loan consult to go over the specifics of your situation.